ajv-validator/ajv/README.md

 All validation functions are generated using doT templates in [dot](https://github.com/epoberezkin/ajv/tree/master/lib/dot) folder.
 Templates are precompiled so doT is not a run-time dependency.

-`npm run build` - compiles templates to [dotjs](https://github.com/epoberezkin/ajv/tree/master/lib/dotjs) folder (please use node 0.10 to compile - 0.12 is fully supported but it inserts some empty comments in function parameters when Function constructor is called).
+`npm run build` - compiles templates to [dotjs](https://github.com/epoberezkin/ajv/tree/master/lib/dotjs) folder.

 `npm run watch` - automatically compiles templates when files in dot folder change